AdaCore/ada-spark-rfcs/features/rfc-import-array-from-address.md

 The attribute could have been provided on arrays, and return an anonymous access type instead.
-To some respect, not presuming the type of the object and not requiring the creation of an explicit access type might be better.
+To some respect, not presuming the type of the object and not requiring the creation of an explicit access type, might be better.
-However, this brings all accessibility issues that don't really make sense when addressing external memory, and it's most likely that these will need to be converted away anyway.
-Note that is accessibilty is an issue, it's still possible instead to create a local array mapped to an address:
+However, this requires performing all accessinility checks that don't really make sense when addressing external memory.
+It's most likely that these checks will need to be disabled anyway.
+Note that if accessibilty checks are required, it is still possible to create a local array mapped to an address instead:

 ```ada
    type Arr is array (Integer range <>) of Integer;